 An alumnus of Rome’s Fashion Academy, Giannini began her career apprenticing for a small ready-to-wear house before joining Fendi in 1997 as design assistant.
 Shortly after being promoted to designer of Fendi’s leather goods in 2000, Giannini transferred to Gucci as design director of the label’s handbag line.
 She was appointed the creative director of accessories in 2004.

-Following Tom Ford ’s departure, Giannini was named as creative director of menswear in 2005 and in 2006 assumed responsibility of the womenswear line, rising to sole creative director of the label.
-The designer has since entered into a number of high profile collaborations, including outfitting singer Florence Welch for her 2011 tour, and has also designed the costumes for the 2013 release of the film Rush.
+Following Tom Ford’s departure, Giannini was named as creative director of menswear in 2005 and in 2006 assumed responsibility of the womenswear line, rising to sole creative director of the label.

 In February 2013 Giannini established the Chime for Change organisation in collaboration with Salma Hayek and Beyonce Knowles.
 Actively involved in several charitable organisations including the Kering Foundation for Women’s Dignity and Rights, Giannini also played an integral role in Gucci’s partnership with Unicef.

 The recipient of a Design Star’ honour from Fashion Group International, Giannini has also been awarded La Lupa Capitalina by the former mayor of Rome, Gianni Alemanno, and in 2013 was the subject of a documentary film "The Director," produced by James Franco and Christina Voros, which followed Giannini’s artistic process as she prepared for catwalk shows and launches.